pagsoels/simple_pid_controller_design/README.md

 # simple_pid_controller_design
-This project shows an hand-on example for creating an PID controller.
+This project shows an hands-on example for creating an PID controller.

 - Bode Plot data is stored within `measured_frequency_response_of_the_plant.txt`
 - Via the matlab-script `plant_estimation_and_controller_design.m` the transfer function of the given bode-plot can be estimated.
 Furthermore, the corresponding controller parameters are calculated.